Zunaeed-Imran/ShopEasy/README.md

 - added some content in admin factory.
 - added content on admin seeder and database seeder.
 - than we seed `php artisan db:seed`
-- than make controller in admin `php artisan make:controller \Admin\AdminController`
+- than make controller in admin `php artisan make:controller \Admin\Controller`
 - add content in the admin controller.
 - than we run `php artisan make:request AuthAdminRequest`
 - add some function and controller in "admincontroller".